avrilcoghlan/LittleBookofRBiomedicalStats/src/installr.rst

 New releases of R are made very regularly (approximately once a month), as R is actively being improved all the time.
-It is worthwhile installing new versions of R regularly, to make sure that you have a recent version of R (to ensure compatibility with all the latest versions of the R libraries that you have downloaded).
+It is worthwhile installing new versions of R regularly, to make sure that you have a recent version of R (to ensure compatibility with all the latest versions of the R packages that you have downloaded).

 Installing R on a Windows PC
 ----------------------------